mradspieler/spf13-vim/README.markdown

 ![spf13-vim image][spf13-vim-img]

-Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Vundle] plugin management system to have a well organized vim directory (Similar to mac's app folders).
-Vundle also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.
+Unlike traditional VIM plugin structure, which similar to UNIX throws all files into common directories, making updating or disabling plugins a real mess, spf13-vim 3 uses the [Plug] plugin management system to have a well organized vim directory (Similar to mac's app folders).
+Vim-plug also ensures that the latest versions of your plugins are installed and makes it easy to keep them up to date.

 Great care has been taken to ensure that each plugin plays nicely with others, and optional configuration has been provided for what we believe is the most efficient use.

-Lastly (and perhaps, most importantly) It is completely cross platform.
-It works well on Windows, Linux and OSX without any modifications or additional configurations.
+It works well on Linux and OSX without any modifications or additional configurations.
 If you are using [MacVim] or Gvim additional features are enabled.
 So regardless of your environment just clone and run.

 # Installation
 ## Requirements